Start Investing in U.S. Stocks

 If you have a set amount of cash ready, you may wonder whether to invest it all now or spread it out over time.
 Both approaches exist, and the right one often depends on your comfort level.

-This might be the most important part of the entire guide.
+This may be the most important part of the entire guide.

 Most investing success does not come from one brilliant move.
 It comes from repeating a few smart behaviors for a long time.